unoplatform/uno/doc/articles/uno-development/debugging-uno-ui.md

 7. You should hit the breakpoint, opening the `FrameworkElement.cs` file, and be able to see local variable values, etc.
 8. To revert to the original Uno.UI version from NuGet, simply navigate to the NuGet cache folder (`%USERPROFILE%\.nuget\packages`) and delete the `Uno.UI` folder within it.
 You may need to close Visual Studio first.
 The original version will be automatically restored the next time the application builds.

+### Tips about the NuGet version override process

+- Be aware that setting `UnoNugetOverrideVersion` will **overwrite your local NuGet cache** for the nominated Uno.UI version.
+Any applications that you build locally will use your local build if they depend on that Uno.UI version.

+- The `Uno.UI`, `Uno.UI.WebAssembly` and `Uno.UI.Skia` are the only projects overriding the nuget cache.
+If you make modifications to Uno.UWP, building the Uno.UI project is still needed.

+- Building for Android requires the API level to match the version you specified in `UnoTargetFrameworkOverride`.
+A common issues is that the app being debugged uses Android10.0 and `Uno.UI` is built using Android11.0.
+You can change the API level in the debugged project's build properties.

+- The nuget override process only works on already installed versions.
+The best way to ensure that the override is successful is to build the debugged application once before overriding the Uno.UI version the app uses.

 ### Troubleshooting

 It may happen that the package cache for the version you're debugging is corrupted, and the override is not working as intended.

 If this is the case: